Facility Rules and Policies

 • As part of recovery efforts from Typhoon Mawar, the collection of coconut and breadfruit is suspended until further notice (posted 1/3/2024).

-• Plant collecting without a valid permit is not allowed.
+• Plant collecting without a valid permit is prohibited.

 Swimming, Snorkeling, Diving

 • There are no lifeguards on duty.
-Enter water at your own risk.
+Enter the water at your own risk.

-• No reef walking.
+• Reef walking is prohibited, except while actively fishing.
 Do not go beyond the reef.

 Trash